Opioid Addiction Treatment and Detoxification in Minnesota

 People might seek out diverted pharmaceuticals after becoming addicted to their pain medication.
 Others abuse these controlled substances for recreational purposes.
-Common methods of diversion include doctor shopping, forged prescriptions, pharmacy and home invasions, personal theft, illegal sale and distribution by healthcare workers and the Internet.
-Counterfeit and dangerous medications are sometimes sold by unscrupulous web sites, many which do not even require a prescription.
-Prescription painkillers are taken safely by millions of people every day.
-It is possible for people to become dependent upon them after using them for a prolonged period.
-This establishes a tolerance, where the body becomes used to the medication.
-At this point, many people increase use to achieve the same, basic level of pain relief.
-A physical dependence can develop quickly and requires professional treatment to reverse.
+Conventional methods of diversion include doctor shopping, forged prescriptions, pharmacy and home invasions, personal theft, illegal sale and distribution by healthcare workers, and via the internet.
+Unscrupulous websites sometimes sell counterfeit and dangerous medications, many of which do not even require a prescription.

 Prescription painkillers are prescribed to millions of people every day.
 The rate of prescriptions makes it not just possible but likely for people to become dependent upon opioid drugs, even after using them for a short period of time.
 Continuous opiate use establishes a tolerance, which diminishes the effects of the drug.
 The lack of effect leads people to increase their use and dosages.